HJimanshu/ASIGNMENT_Django_create_api/README.md

 6.In this step ,We are checking the settings and run the server file manage.py using the following command:>python manage.py runserver

+<h3>Follow the documentation of Django rest  framework</h3>https://www.django-rest-framework.org/
+7.Using this documentation we can setup the settings in setting.py and follow the step to create api.